-To see the Pinned items, highlight a Pinned item, and use the arrow keys or scroll wheel (if applicable) to scroll to the left or right.
+To see the Pinned items, select a Pinned item, and swipe to the left or right.

-To remove a feature from the Pinned category, highlight the feature to remove, press and hold the SELECT button, and select Remove Pin > Yes.
+To remove a feature from the Pinned category, press and hold the feature to remove, select Remove Pin > Yes.

 Rearranging the Category Items

 You can customize the screen by rearranging the items in the categories.